-Enjoy a free outdoor movie under the stars every Friday evening.
 We love that Ivanhoe Park Brewing provides one of the most fun free things to do in Orlando.
-There's no cost to enjoy the film, but beer and food are available for purchase if you can spare a few bucks.
-Check out upcoming movies here.
+There's no cost to enjoy most of their events, but beer and food are available for purchase if you can spare a few bucks.
+Check out upcoming events here.

 64. Fridays on the Plaza in Downtown Winter Garden

 Jazz, acoustic, classics and more.
 Each Friday, Downtown Winter Garden hosts a free outdoor concert featuring a roster of rotating musicians.
 Concerts take place at the Centennial Plaza Gazebo each Friday night from 7-9pm.
 Check out Downtown Winter Garden's full event calendar for more info.

 65. Disney Springs Water Transportation

 Need a break from walking around Disney Springs?
 Hop aboard the free water taxis (there are 3 boat launches in Disney Springs) and enjoy a ride to select Disney resorts on the water taxi route.